AhmedWKamal/chainalysis-take-home/README.md

 Live version link: http://ahmed-kamal-chainalysis.azurewebsites.net

 To build and run the app, clone this repository to a local directory on a machine with Python 3.X installed.
-Navigate to the newly cloned directory, and the entire app can then be run using the command
+Navigate to the newly cloned repository, and the entire app can then be run using the command

 ```
 flask run